Grace Bawden

 Grace Bawden (born 7 October 1992) is an Australian classical crossover singer from Adelaide.
 She competed on the second season of Australia's Got Talent (2008) and subsequently issued her debut album, Gifts of Grace (September 2009).
 She portrayed Yum-Yum in a South Australian production of The Mikado (March–May 2016), which toured Australia.
+Bawden was elected as a councilor for the City of Salisbury, but faced numerous controversies and was later removed for absenteeism.

 Background

 Grace Bawden grew up in Adelaide, South Australia with her mother, Matilda Bawden, and brother, Luke Bawden.
-Matilda has Italian and Serbian heritage.
+Matilda has Italian, Serbian and Aboriginal heritage.
 In late 2013 Bawden learnt that her father had been adopted – his birth mother is Shirley Peisley.
 Bawden met her new-found grandmother, Peisley, and extended family in early 2014.
 Peisley is an Aboriginal woman of the Ngarrindjeri nation and was a referendum campaigner in 1967, which resulted in Indigenous Australians being counted in subsequent censuses.

 Bawden's singing voice was first noticed by Matilda, who heard her daughter mimicking Italian opera.
 Bawden began singing lessons at a local music store, at six years old.
 She attended Thomas More College and Parafield Gardens High School.
 One of her early jobs was as a dental assistant.
 In January 2012 Bawden was named Young Salisbury Citizen of the Year at the Australia Day celebrations.